rajeshsola/emblearning/bbb-porting/part1-first-steps/01-simple.md

 You can use `ctrl+a q` to quit from minicom at any time.

-Conenct TTL cable conenctors with debug port of target with following configuration
+Conenct TTL cable conenctors with debug port of target as mentioned in http://elinux.org/Beagleboard:BeagleBone_Black_Serial

+Here is an example for Adafruit cables based on PL23xx chipset

+> Pin 1(GND) - Black(GND)

+> Pin 4(Rx)  - Green(Tx)

+> Pin 5(Tx)  - White(Rx)

-1-Black(Ground), 4-Green(Rx), 5-White(Tx), leave red conenctor open which is Vcc
+> Leave red conenctor open which is Vcc

 Copy zImage, am335x-boneblack.dtb, bbrootfs.img or myrootfs.img to the 1st partition of SD card from `~/eworkdir/deploy`